chrisahart/chrisahart.github.io/_posts/2023-08-10-majestic_wines-red.md

 | Portugal      | 13       |  8       | 13.37       |3.80       |
 | New Zealand      | 11       |  4       | 15.40       |3.71       |

 As expected France has not only the most wines and the most wine regions, but also the highest average price.
-Suprisingly, the average rating of 3.81 is lower than many other countries including Spain and Italy.
+Surprisingly, the average rating of 3.81 is lower than many other countries including Spain and Italy.
 This may suggest a strong hierarchy in the quality of French wines, or that French wines are reviewed more harshly.
 It seems likely that the reviewers of high end French wines are more critical than the reviewers of low end Italian wines, introducing an asymmetry in the rating system.

 <img src="https://github.com/chrisahart/vivino-majestic/blob/main/analysis/plots/price_rating_all.png" style="display: block; margin: auto;" />